bdevorem/tanks/README.md

 To enable execution, run `chmod +x host.py client.py`
-In order to run the programs on your machine, you need to open `client.py` and edit the `HOST` to the host computer name you plan on using.
+In order to run the programs on your machine, you need to open `client.py` and edit the `HOST` to the host computer name you plan on using
 To start the two-player game, first run `./host.py` on one machine
 To start the other player, fun `./client.py` on another

+##Controls
-To move, use the arrow keys on your keyboard.
+To move, use the arrow keys on your keyboard
+Another option to move are the `w a s d` keys
+To aim, point the mouse in your desired shooting location
-To fire, aim using the mouse and then left-click or hit the space bar.
+To fire, left-click or hit the space bar

 Your goal is to kill all the enemy tanks, to leave you and your partner in victory!